albertsun/huginn-newsroom-scenarios/README.md

 For example, with an Email Agent it will by default send emails to whatever email address you registered with.
 If you want to send email to a different address, go to edit the agent and add a `recipients` option with the email address (or multiple addresses as an array) which should receive the email.

 Every agent will have a section of documentation on create or edit page explaining the options it uses.

+### More on CSS Selectors

+One of the most common and trickiest tasks for using Huginn is finding how to select the proper parts of pages for the WebsiteAgent.
+This requires some comfort and understanding of the DOM tree to be able to pick out the right nodes.

+There's more documentation in the Huginn [WebsiteAgent](https://github.com/cantino/huginn/blob/master/app/models/agents/website_agent.rb#L38) page.
+One recommended way to find the right selectors is the [SelectorGadget](http://selectorgadget.com/) bookmarklet.
+Or using Firebug or your browser's built in developer tools.